AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/page.md

 ---
 title: page
-description:
+description: Create a new page that redirects to your App Builder app.
 ---

 # page

-The `page` extension point allows to create a new menu that redirects to the App Builder app.
+The `page` extension point creates a new page that redirects to your App Builder app.

 ## Example customization